lossanna/RestoreNet/Generated-synthesis-for-model-results.md

 This synthesis highlights the contrasting responses of desirable and weedy species to environmental variables and treatments, providing insights into restoration strategies in the Sonoran Desert.

+## 4. Seeded species response
+Refers to the model summary output of GLMs with:
+ - Random effects of nested `(1|Site/Plot)` included.
+ - `Perc_dev_cum_abs` used to measure response to variability (positive or negative), and `Since_last_precip` used to indicate wetter or drier conditions.
+ - Transformation of `AridityIndex` and `Since_last_precip` to improve normality.
+ - Variables causing collinearity issues have been dropped.
+ - No Control plots included (the reference is `Seed`).

+Generated on 2024-09-04:
+- From `07.4_generalized-linear-models_2x2-Seeded-Cover.R`:
+  - Sonoran Desert, Seeded cover, Seeded species: `pos.sonoran.seed` model
+- From `08.1_generalized-linear-models-2.0_subplot-Count.R`:
+   - Sonoran Desert, Count, Seeded species: `nb.sonoran2.seed.abs2` model
+- From `08.2_generalized-linear-models-2.0_subplot-Height.R`:
+   - Sonoran Desert, Height, Seeded species: `nb.sonoran2.seed.abs2` model

+### Response generated:
+Here’s a comprehensive summary based on your updated results for the seeded species cover model, along with the Count and Height models for seeded species in the Sonoran Desert:

+### 1. **Precipitation Deviation (Perc_dev_cum_abs)**:
+- **Cover**: Strong negative effect.
+As the deviation from average cumulative precipitation increases (indicating more variable or extreme conditions), cover of seeded species significantly decreases.
+- **Count**: No significant effect.
+Variability in precipitation does not seem to affect the density of seeded species as strongly.
+- **Height**: Strong negative effect.
+Greater precipitation variability reduces plant height, suggesting that more extreme weather patterns negatively affect plant growth.

+### 2. **Treatment**:
+- **Cover**: Treatment Pits has a significant positive effect on cover, while ConMod and Mulch show no significant effect.
+- **Count**: None of the soil surface treatments (ConMod, Mulch, or Pits) had a significant impact on seeded species density compared to the Seed-only reference.
+- **Height**: None of the treatments significantly influenced height, meaning soil surface modifications didn’t affect plant growth substantially.

+### 3. **PlotMix_Climate**:
+- **Cover**: Projected climate-adapted species increased cover significantly, implying that these species are better suited to future climate conditions.
+- **Count**: The Projected mix had a positive effect on density, indicating higher success of species adapted to projected climates.
+- **Height**: Species adapted to projected climates were taller, further supporting the idea that species pre-adapted to future conditions fare better under current environmental stressors.

+### 4. **Sand Content**:
+- **Cover**: Low sand content significantly reduced cover, suggesting that higher sand levels may improve water infiltration or reduce competition.
+- **Count and Height**: Sand content was not included in these models, so direct comparisons are unavailable.

+### 5. **Since_last_precip_sqrt**:
+- **Cover, Count, and Height**: Consistently positive and highly significant in all models.
+Recent precipitation plays a critical role in supporting the growth and establishment of seeded species, highlighting the importance of near-term water availability.

+### 6. **Additional Variables**:
+- **AridityIndex_log**: Not significant for cover, suggesting that overall aridity (captured by this index) is less influential on cover than short-term precipitation patterns (Since_last_precip_sqrt).
+- **Duration (Count and Height)**: Perennial species consistently performed worse than annuals in terms of density and height, while unknown durations also had a negative effect.
+- **Lifeform (Height)**: Grasses were significantly taller than forbs, whereas shrubs had no significant difference in height.

+### **Implications for Restoration**:
+- **Precipitation Variability**: The negative effects of precipitation variability on cover and height imply that restoration efforts may struggle during extreme weather events.
+Restoration strategies may need to consider more drought-resistant species or adaptive management during particularly variable years.
+- **Soil Surface Modifications**: Although Pits increased cover, the other treatments didn’t have consistent effects across models.
+This suggests that surface modifications may have more localized or context-dependent benefits and should be tested further to refine their application.
+- **Climate Adaptation**: Species adapted to projected future climates performed better across all models, suggesting that selecting species based on future climate scenarios could improve restoration success.
+- **Precipitation Timing**: The positive influence of recent rainfall emphasizes the importance of timing restoration efforts with favorable weather conditions, especially when considering future variability in rainfall patterns.

+In conclusion, managing for precipitation variability, utilizing climate-adapted species, and ensuring timely moisture availability are crucial for successful restoration efforts in the Sonoran Desert.

 # Northern Arizona Plateau
 ## 1. Desirable vs. Weedy Count